-Plantains are the less-sweet, starchier equivalent to the banana.
-Sweet bananas, sometimes called “dessert bananas” are much more popular in the United States and Europe, but plantains are an extremely important staple food for people in tropical countries.
+Plantains are the less sweet, starchier equivalent to the banana.
+Sweet bananas, sometimes called “dessert bananas” are much more popular in the United States and Europe, but plantains are an extremely important staple for people in tropical countries.

-Cooked plantains are nutritionally very similar to a potato calorie-wise, but contain more of some vitamins and minerals.
-They are a rich source of fiber, vitamins A, C, and B-6, and the minerals magnesium and potassium.
+Cooked plantains are nutritionally very similar to a potato, calorie-wise, but contain more of certain vitamins and minerals.
+They’re a rich source of fiber, vitamins A, C, and B-6, and the minerals magnesium and potassium.

-Plantains are rich sources of complex carbohydrates, vitamins and minerals, and are easily digestible.
+Plantains are rich sources of complex carbohydrates, vitamins, and minerals, and are easily digestible.
 As a staple food, plantains have been the main fare of millions of people for centuries.

-Plantains are a poor source of protein and fat, so they only represent one part of a healthy, balanced diet, similar to many grains in the United States.
+Plantains are a poor source of protein and fat, so they only represent one part of a healthy, balanced diet — similar to many grains in the United States.

 Eating a high-fiber diet may also reduce your risk of hemorrhoids and small pouches in your large intestine known as diverticular disease.
 Fiber also increases fullness, slows digestion, and may help manage cholesterol.

 Carbohydrates aren’t necessarily a bad thing for weight management like most people believe.
 The fiber and starch found in plantains are complex carbs.

 Fiber and complex carbs are less processed and more slowly digested than the simple carbs found in processed foods.
-They keep you full and more satisfied for longer after a meal, which can mean less snacking on unhealthy foods.
+They keep you fuller and more satisfied for longer after a meal, which can mean less snacking on unhealthy foods.

 People with cancer were also found to have lower blood plasma concentrations of vitamin C.